 Scott resorts to silly rhetoric here.
 SITH has been in the public record since 1829.
 No whistleblower was ever needed.
 The Church never hid it; instead, Church leaders directly addressed SITH by emphasizing and testifying instead that Joseph translated the plates with the Urim and Thummim.

 One book, which is often referenced by the former Latter-day Saint community, claims the information can be found "in an obscure 1992 talk given by Elder Russell M. Nelson."
 WOW!
 Russell M. Nelson leaked it!
-And
+And they still made him president?

 Here's more ridiculous sarcasm.
 No one said or implied that Elder Nelson "leaked" anything in that talk.